OktaySavdi/VPA/README.md

     updateMode: "Auto"
 ```

-### VPA Manifest

-Let’s look at an example VPA Manifest below:

-Like any manifest, it has an  `apiVersion`,  `kind`,  `metadata`, and  `spec`  section.

-Within the spec section, we see a  `targetRef`  section that specifies the object that this VPA applies to.
-The  `updatePolicy`  section defines whether this VPA would recommend or recommend and autoscale based on the  `updateMode`  property.
-If the  `updateMode`  property is set to  `Auto`, it autoscales pods vertically, if  `Off`, it merely recommends the ideal resource request values.

-The  `resourcePolicy`  section allows us to specify  `containerPolicies`  for each container with a  `minAllowed`  and  `maxAllowed`  resource values.
-That is extremely important to save yourself from memory leaks.
-You can also switch off resource recommendations and autoscaling on a particular container within a pod, typically seen with Istio sidecars or  `InitContainers`.

 ### How it works

 After  [installation](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#installation)  the system is ready to recommend and set resource requests for your pods.
 In order to use it you need to insert a  _Vertical Pod Autoscaler_  resource for each controller that you want to have automatically computed resource requirements.
 This will be most commonly a  **Deployment**.
 There are three modes in which  _VPAs_  operate: